ABRUZZO ITALY SEPTEMBER TOURS

 Or, if you are joining us on our Tour of Basilicata & Puglia, we will journey South together to continue our adventures of Italy.

 Upcoming Tour Dates

 6th – 14th September 2021

 Note* All meals & drinks with meals are included in these prices!

 Low Cost Single Supplement

 Near Termini Train Station in Rome.

-Fully escorted tour by English speaking tour leaders, bus/train station transfers, private air conditioned minibus/van, charming and well appointed accommodations with private ensuite, all meals and drinks with meals including table wine, entry fees and activities.
+Fully escorted tour by English speaking tour leaders, private air conditioned minibus/van, charming and well appointed accommodations with private ensuite, all meals and drinks with meals including table wine, entry fees and activities.

 Vegetarian meals and food allergies can be catered to.

-Air fares, travel insurance, food and beverage outside of meal times unless stated in itinerary, personal purchases, personal phone calls, personal travel costs, personal laundry.
+Air fares, travel insurance, food and beverage outside of meal times unless stated in itinerary and personal purchases.